munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 This doesn't mean flexibility is bad, though!
 It lets us change our game quickly, and *developer* speed is absolutely vital for getting to a fun experience.
 No one, not even Will Wright, can come up with a balanced game design on paper.
 It demands iteration and experimentation.

-The faster you can try out ideas and see how they feel, the more you can try.
-The more you try, the more likely you are to find something great.
+The faster you can try out ideas and see how they feel, the more you can try and the more likely you are to find something great.
 Even after you've found the right mechanics, you need plenty of time for tuning.
 A tiny imbalance can wreck the fun of a game.

 There's no easy answer here.
 Making your program more flexible so you can prototype faster will have some performance cost.
 Likewise, optimizing your code will make it less flexible.

-My experience, though is that it's a easier to make a fun game fast than it is to a fast game fun.
+My experience, though, is that it's a easier to make a fun game fast than it is to a fast game fun.
 One compromise is to keep the code flexible until the design settles down and then tear out some of the abstraction later to improve your performance.

 ## The Good in Bad Code

 That brings me to the next point which is that there's a time and place for different styles of coding.
-Much of this book is about making maintainable, clean code, so my alliegence is pretty clearly to doing things the "right" way., but there's a lot of value in sloppy code too.
+Much of this book is about making maintainable, clean code, so my allegiance is pretty clearly to doing things the "right" way, but there's value in slapdash code too.

 Writing well-architected code takes careful thought, and that translates to time.
-Moreso, *maintaining* a good architecture over the life of a project takes a lot of discipline and effort.
+Moreso, *maintaining* a good architecture over the life of a project takes a lot of effort.
 You have to treat your codebase like a good camper does their campsite: always try to leave it a little better than you found it.

 This is good when you're going to be living in and working on that code for a long time.
 But, like I mentioned earlier, game design requires a lot of experimentation and exploration.
 Especially early on, it's common to write code that you *know* you'll throw away.

-If you just want to find out if some gameplay idea plays right at all, spending time architecting it beautifully means burning more time before you can get it on screen and get some feedback.
+If you just want to find out if some gameplay idea plays right at all, architecting it beautifully means burning more time before you can get it on screen and get some feedback.
 If it ends up not working, that time spent making the code elegant goes to waste when you delete it.

 Prototyping -- slapping together code that's just barely functional enough to answer a design question -- is a perfectly legitimate programming practice.
 There is a very large caveat, though.
 If you write throwaway code, you *must* ensure you're able to throw it away.
 I've seen bad managers play this game time and time again: